sixth-sensei/sixth-sensei.github.io/posts/how-to/posts/centralizing-server-storage-with-azure-file-sync.md

 ![syncagent](https://github.com/user-attachments/assets/a8c38ff9-0622-4311-9961-095bbc670ce9)

-Once the installation complete, launch the application and follow the prompt.
+Once the installation completes, launch the application and follow the prompt.
 Select "AzureCloud" in the Azure environment then click "sign in"

 ![server registration](https://github.com/user-attachments/assets/89be5c76-0b1f-49d4-ac64-12820bf18342)